WBF Notice of AGM for 2020 & Election of office bearers: 16 June 2021

 Following the Women Barristers Forum AGM, the executive members are:

-Kate Richardson SC
+Chair: Kate Richardson SC

 Treasurer: Rosalind Winfield

-Instead of flowers, please consider making a donation to Katrina's Foundation (online at
+Instead of flowers, please consider making a donation to Katrina's Foundation (online at www.thekatrinadawsonfoundation.org or cash/cheque through any Commonwealth Bank branch)

-AND SPEECHES aRTICLES
+ARTICLES AND SPEECHES

 The Bar Alumnae Subcommittee is looking to contact female former barristers.
-If you know of any anyone that has left the bar, for any reason, please contact the members of the
+If you know of any anyone that has left the bar, for any reason, please contact the members of the Bar Alumnae Subcommitte.

 The WBF is seeking women barristers who are willing to present at upcoming CPD events.
 If you have provided a CPD, or would like to provide a CPD, or know of someone who can provide a CPD, please contact the members of the CPD subcommittee.